cinnamoncoin/groupcoin-1/README.md

 For more information, as well as an immediately useable, binary version of the Bitcoin client sofware, see http://www.bitcoin.org.

+Groupcoin is an experimental cryptocurrency that is merge - minable with bitcoin

 License
 -------